If your fees have changed in 2025/26 please review the table below which explains the changes to fee rates since last year.

 The FCA confirmed these proposed increases to minimum fees in our policy statement PS24/5 FCA regulated fees and levies 2024/25: feedback on CP24/6 and ‘made rules’[5] published in July 2024.

-The increase in the AFRs of 18% is therefore partly offset by the increased minimum fees recovering more revenue and an 8.9% increase in consumer credit income resulting in the variable fee rates increasing by 8.4%.
-This means that firms with consumer credit income of over £250,000 will see not only the increase in minimum fees but also an increase in the variable fee rates resulting in a potentially significant increase in the overall FCA consumer credit fees they pay in 2024/25.
+The increase in the AFRs of 2.3% is therefore offset by the phased increased minimum fees recovering more revenue and an 14.8% increase in consumer credit income resulting in the variable fee rates reducing by 12.8%.